leanphp/common-dev/README.md

 project.
 It is also helpful when working alone as it will make you write more consistent code.

-It is best to use example [phpcs.xml](config/phpcs.xml) configuration file as it has a Symfony based code standard defined, which will give you a good start.
+It is best to use example [phpcs.xml](config/phpcs.xml) configuration file as it has a Symfony based coding standard defined, which will give you a good start.

 Copy the example config to the root of your project: